josephcayetano/Market-Basket-Analysis/README.md

 # Market Basket Analysis
 ### Overview
-This project applies market basket analysis to retail transaction data to uncover purchasing patterns and product associations.
-Using association rule mining (Apriori algorithm), the analysis identifies frequent itemsets and strong association rules to support cross-selling strategies and promotional planning.
+This project used market basket analysis to find patterns in retail purchases and suggest products that are often bought together.
+The goal was to help with cross-selling and promotions.

 ### Market Basket Analysis – Retail Transactions
--	Prepared and transactionalized 400+ retail transactions for market basket analysis using Python (mlxtend, pandas).
+-	Processed over 400 retail transactions using Python (pandas, mlxtend) to prepare data for analysis
--	Performed association rule mining with the Apriori algorithm, generating high-confidence rules (lift > 80) to identify products frequently purchased together.
+-	Used the Apriori algorithm to find item combinations with strong associations (e.g., lift > 80)
--	Recommended bundling strategies and personalized promotions to increase cross-selling opportunities.
+-	Suggested bundling and personalized promotion ideas to help boost sales and cross-selling

 ### Files